 To date, however, Francis hasn’t offered many examples of what such a greater role would look like.
 When he’s had a chance to chip away at the Vatican’s glass ceiling for women, quite often he’s whiffed.

 In March, he named seven lay people to his new Council for the Economy, the first time at such a senior level that laity have sat with Cardinals as equals on a decision-making body.

 It was a step forward for the lay role in the Church, but there wasn’t a single woman in the line-up.

 Even when presented with realistic proposals for empowering women, he’s balked.

-Marie Voce is an Italian lawyer who serves as president of the worldwide Focolare movement, and a highly respected figure on the Vatican scene.
-In December 2013, she floated the idea of creating a council of lay advisers to the pope as a companion to the G8 council of cardinal advisers Francis erected in April 2013.
+Maria Voce is an Italian lawyer who serves as president of the worldwide Focolare movement, and a highly respected figure on the Vatican scene.
+In December 2013, she floated the idea of creating a council of lay advisers to the pope as a companion to the C8 Council of Cardinals — advisers Francis created in April 2013.